7 best things to do in Bourton-on-the-Water with kids

 Jurassic Journey at Birdland

-At the far end of Birdland, you’ll discover the wildlife park is not only home to hundreds of birds, but to 30 life-size dinosaurs too.
-Jurassic Journey is a dinosaur experience, taking you back millions of years to the time of dinosaurs.
+At the far end of Birdland, you’ll discover Jurassic Journey, a dinosaur experience taking you back millions of years to the time of dinosaurs.

-Follow the woodland on a pre-historic journey through a time when dinosaurs existed.
-Keep your eyes peeled for the 30 enormous dinosaurs in the swamp and up in the trees.
+The woodland trail features 30 life-size dinosaurs in the swamp and up in the trees.
 There’s a Jurassic Journey puzzle to solve and the kids can win a badge at the end.

-Younger children will love Jurassic Journey and can even look for fossils in the Dino Dig section.
+Younger children will love Jurassic Journey and can also enjoy digging for fossils in the Dino Dig section.
 One section of the Jurassic Journey trail passes Swampland, a boggy area excavated to encourage wading birds and small waterfowl.
 There’s also a bird feeding area in the woods.

 Allow between 1 and 2 hours for your visit.
 For full details of admission prices and opening times click here.